MaskenLP/Custom-Website-Checker-Java/README.md

 -> 6. Acces the out.txt via PHP,etc. and use it :D
 --------------------------------------------------------------------------------------------------------

+---> The files out.txt, in.txt, console.txt are only as Preview, because the file in.txt + out.txt will be created automatically.

 This Project is using the following Color Debug Printer Lib : https://github.com/dialex/JCDP